JonathanPegaz/memoire-ecni2/Florent/Creéativité/Notes sur la créativité.md

 [[Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a.pdf#page=3&selection=32,0,40,42|Journal of Creative Behavior - 2011 - PARKHURST - Confusion  Lack of Consensus  and the Definition of Creativity as a, page 3]]

-Thrustone ajoute que la créativité a lieu indépendamment de ce que la société
+Thurstone ajoute que la créativité a lieu indépendamment de ce que la société juge comme nouveau, tant que ça l'est pour la personne concernée.